1951 in spaceflight: Soviet Union

 The R-1, the Soviet Union's first domestically built long-range ballistic missile, was accepted into service in November 1950.
 In January 1951, cold-weather testing of the R-1 for quality assurance purposes was conducted.
 On 1 June, production of the R-1 was centralized and transferred to a former automobile factory in Dnepropetrovsk, and that month, a test series of R-1s was successfully launched to the edge of space, all landing within 5.5 km of their targets.
 Though the R-1, a virtual copy of the now-obsolete V-2, was not a particularly formidable weapon and posed virtually no threat to the West, it was invaluable in training engineers and missile crews, as well as creating a nascent rocket industry in the Soviet Union.

 On 29 January 1951, dogs were carried on one of the winter test flights of the R-1.
 This was followed in the summer by six R-1s specifically designed and equipped for biomedical flights to determine if their payload dogs could survive the rigors of space travel and be recovered.
 Three of the missions were successful.
+On July 22, 1951, Dezik and Tsygan became the first Soviet space dogs to be launched into sub-orbital spaceflight.

 The R-2 missile, the first operational Soviet design to have a separable nose cone, underwent a second test series of thirteen flights in July 1951, experiencing one failure.
 Accepted for operational service on 27 November 1951, the design had a range of 600 km, twice that of the R-1, while maintaining a similar payload of around 1000 kg.